edlyn-e/morse-translator/README.md

 ### Overview

 Project: Morse Code Translator aims to create an application that translates between English and Morse Code.
-For this project, the goal is to create a functional translator that is capable of translating English text into Morse Code with proper formatting (i.e. one space between each character and separation of words represented by a slash (/) or a pipe ( | ) as per the guidelines <a href = "https://morsecode.world/international/translator.html" >here</a>.The aim of this project is to apply learned and accumulated knowledge and further build upon my understanding of JavaScript fundamentals.
+For this project, the goal is to create a functional translator that is capable of translating English text into Morse Code with proper formatting (i.e. one space between each character and separation of words represented by a slash (/) or a pipe ( | ) as per the guidelines <a href = "https://morsecode.world/international/translator.html" >here</a>.
+The aim of this project is to apply learned and accumulated knowledge and further build upon my understanding of JavaScript fundamentals.

 ### Goals